cockroachlabs/movr-flask/README.md

 ### Application deployment

 To deploy the application globally, we recommend that you use a major cloud provider with a global load-balancing service and a Kubernetes engine.
-For our deployment, we use GCP.
+For our deployment, we use GCP services.

 **Note:** To serve a secure web application that takes HTTPS requests, you also need a public domain name!
 SSL certificates are not assigned to IP addresses.